 October 19.
 Kay returns to Hollywood.
 Suffering from complications from an abortion, Kay spends the next few days in bed.

 October 27.
-Kay is hospitalized for ignoring the advice for bed rest from her physician (she attended a party at Pickfair despite doctor's orders).
+Kay is hospitalized due to ignoring the advice for bed rest from her physician (she attended a party at Pickfair despite doctor’s orders).

 November 10.
 Kay’s first day back to work for her new movie, Living on Velvet, with Warren William and George Brent.